jeeliz/jeelizWeboji/README.md

-**NOTICE: After a lawsuit filed by Apple<sup>&copy;</sup> the 21th of August 2019, we have removed our main demo [webojis.com](https://webojis.com) and we have replaced the 3D animated fox by a raccoon.**
+**NOTICE: Apple<sup>&copy;</sup>'s lawyers threatened us to file a complain on the 21th of August 2019 for infringing their intellectual property.
+So we have removed our main demo [webojis.com](https://webojis.com) and we have replaced the 3D animated fox by a raccoon.**

 **Indead, Apple<sup>&copy;</sup> owns the intellectual property of 3D animated foxes (but not on raccoons yet).
 Thank you for your understanding.**

-Get hurry to eat apples, it is good for your health and it is still authorized by Apple<sup>&copy;</sup> lawyers :) .
-But who knows for how long?

 # JavaScript/WebGL library to detect and reproduce facial expressions